whereistejas/old-blog-backup/_posts/2020-10-10-SAP-HANA-XSA-Synonyms.md

 <b>Fig 1.</b> Process.
 </div>

-Our application may interact with a remote schema on an external database or another external HDI container.
+Our application may interact with a **remote schema on an external database** or another **external HDI container**.
 To do this, it will need the following:
 1. A mechanism that grants users access to database objects based on their roles.
 These database objects maybe within the application's own schema or they maybe stored in some external source.
 2. If the database objects are stored in a remote schema or an external HDI container, we need aliases pointing towards the appropriate database objects.
-3. Services that facilitate sending information back and forth, between our application and the remote schema or HDI container
+3. Services that facilitate sending information back and forth, between our application and the remote schema or HDI container.

-In this transaction, our application which itself is also an HDI container, plays the part of the target system.
-The remote schema or external HDI container, where the data we want to bring over is stored, plays the part of the source system.
-We can also call our application HDI container the ego container.

-To get a better understanding of how provisioning happens for users based on their roles to schemas, you can refer to [this](https://help.sap.com/viewer/4505d0bdaf4948449b7f7379d24d0f0d/2.0.05/en-US/a260b05631a24a759bba932aa6d81b64.html) document [<sup>1</sup>](#references).
+In this transaction, our application which itself is also an HDI container, plays the part of the target application.
+The remote schema or external HDI container, where the data we want to bring over is stored, plays the part of the source application.
+We can also call our application HDI container, the ego container.
+More conceptual information about how provisioning happens for users based on their roles to schemas, can be found in [this](https://help.sap.com/viewer/4505d0bdaf4948449b7f7379d24d0f0d/2.0.05/en-US/a260b05631a24a759bba932aa6d81b64.html) document [<sup>1</sup>](#references).

 Users that use our application are called as technical users.
 Within any container, there are two kind of technical users:
 1. **Object owner**: This user owns all the database objects within the various schemas of the container, this user has the power to grant roles to other users.
 2. **Application user**: This is the end user, who will query for different databse objects, through our application.

-Roles and privileges allow us to have a fine control over which users have access to which objects and what actions they can perfrom over those objects.
-Since, we cannot know before-hand which users might use our applications, these roles and priveleges can be granted to users dynamically during runtime, based on their metadata or credentials.
+**Roles and privileges** allow us to explicitly define which users have access to which objects and what actions they can perfrom over those objects.
+Thus, roles allow us to restrict and control user activity.
+Since, we cannot know before-hand which users might use our applications and what roles must be granted to them, these roles and priveleges can be granted to users dynamically during runtime, based on their metadata or credentials.

 To access external databse objects we need to link the remote schema or external container, to our application.
 However, just this is not sufficient, as we still need to know exactly which database artifact, we are looking for in the source system.
-To link our application to a remote schema or an external container, we use services.
+To link our application to a remote schema or an external container, we use **services**.
 Services can be of two types, an existing service provided by the system, or an user-provided one.
-To point towards a specific database object, we use synonyms, which act as aliases.
+To point towards a specific database object, we use **synonyms**, which act as aliases.
 Synonyms, are the de facto way of accessing external database objects in SAP HANA XSA.
 More conceptual information about synonyms can be found in [this](https://help.sap.com/viewer/4505d0bdaf4948449b7f7379d24d0f0d/2.0.03/en-US/556452cac83f423597d3a38a6f225e4b.html) document [<sup>5</sup>](#references).

 In this blog post, we will cover how to read data from another HDI container, this is also called cross-container access.